albert-magarire/Crewmates-Game/README.md

 - [x] **A create form allows users to add new cremates**
 - [x] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
 - [x] **The site displays a summary page of all the user's added crewmates**
+- [x] **A previously created crewmate can be updated from the crewmate list**
-- [x] **A previously created crewmate can be updated and deleted from the crewmate list**
+- [x] **A previously created crewmate can be deleted from the crewmate list**
 - [x] **Each crewmate has a direct, unique link to an info page about them**

 The following **optional** features are implemented:

-- [ ] A crewmate can be given a category upon creation which restricts their attributes
+- [x] A crewmate can be given a category upon creation which restricts their attributes
 - [ ] The site displays summary statistics about a user's crew on their crew page
 - [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list